Strength Training for Pain & Injury Rehab

 Bret Contreras, PhD, lifter, trainer, researcher, more, via Twitter

-The corrective exercise trap: strengthening does not prevent or fix injuries
+The corrective exercise trap: strengthening does not generally prevent or fix injuries by improving biomechanics

-This high-falutin’ use of resistance training is largely based on the simplistic notion that people are injured or in pain because something is weak and needs to be “toughened up.”
+This high-falutin’ use of resistance training is not nearly as sophisticated as it seems.
+In practice it is mostly powered by the simplistic notion that people are injured or in pain because something is weak and needs to be “toughened up.”
 And that in turn is routinely exaggerated into the more impressive-sounding assumption that there is something in-correct about patients — fragile, weak, crooked — which can be both identified and corrected by specific, expertly prescribed strengthening exercises (and stretching too).
-This paradigm was born in the 1950s when Dr. Thomas DeLorme was promoting strengthening for injured soldiers.8 “The consensus behind its use was the assumption that people in pain, and/or injured, were weak.”9
+This paradigm was born in the 1950s when Dr. Thomas DeLorme was promoting strengthening for injured soldiers.9 “The consensus behind its use was the assumption that people in pain, and/or injured, were weak.”10

 But there is little or no overlap between a strength deficit that isn’t obvious and a clinical problem that is.
 Healthy people do not suffer from obvious strength deficits, but subtle weakness is rarely clinically significant.
 And maybe never.

 And you can “go wrong getting strong” — mostly by doing it for the wrong reasons.
-This has been called the “corrective exercise trap.”10 The belief that something needs fixing is the trap, the wrong reason.
-It’s mostly incorrect, and harmful for both patients11 and pros.12 It leads straight to overzealous coaching and training, doing too much, too soon.
+This has been called the “corrective exercise trap.”11 The belief that something needs fixing is the trap, the wrong reason.
+It’s mostly incorrect, and harmful for both patients12 and pros.13 It leads straight to overzealous coaching and training, doing too much, too soon.

 There are many good examples of the mania for “advanced” rehabilitative resistance training.
 You can’t have technical exercise prescription without technical diagnosis, which is why Functional Movement Screen is so popular, even though it was never intended to be a diagnostic tool.
 Hip weakness is a fashionable cause of running injuries like iliotibial band syndrome or shin splints, and that is closely related to the more general paranoia about “dead butt syndrome,” which in turn is a more specific manifestation of the even more popular notion that we all need good “core strength” to fend off back pain and other injuries.
 There’s also the upper and lower “crossed” syndromes, posture bogeymen used to justify both strengthening and stretching.